5 Ways to Save the Bees

 If you must use pesticides, consider natural options that are less toxic to bees.
 Some examples include corn gluten, garlic, bacillus thuringiensis and kaolin clay.
 These ingredients can be found in some organic pesticides and may be safer for pollinators.

-4. Build Homes for Native Bees
+4. Build Homes for Solitary Bees

 Without a home, bees can’t reproduce or survive very long.
 Sometimes bees have a hard time choosing a location for a home, but you can help them.
-Building homes for native bees is a great way to save the bees.
+Building homes for solitary bees is a great way to save the bees.

 To make a bee home, gather up the following supplies: